nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-Person at index is already pinned
+Contact at index is already pinned

     * 1b1.
-CONNECTIONS display a message to indicate person is already pinned.
+CONNECTIONS display a message to indicate contact is already pinned.

       Use case end.

-**Use case: Unpin a person**
+**Use case: Unpin a contact**

 **MSS**

-1. User provides index of person to unpin
+1. User provides index of contact to unpin
-2. CONNECTIONS unpins the person
+2. CONNECTIONS unpins the contact

     Use case ends.